 How old are your children?

-The Home serves boys and girls from birth to age 21 through seven different programs; Campus Residential, Group Emergency Foster Care, Young Mothers Program, Agency Boarding Homes, Foster and Therapeutic Foster Homes, and Supervised Independent Living.
+The Home serves boys and girls from birth to age 21.
 The average age in most programs is 15.

 Are there many children who need services?

-Our total capacity for all programs is about 95.
-We generally have 90 children in care on any given day.
-In fiscal year 2014 we served 300 children.
+Our total capacity for all programs is about 87, with additional independent living apartments in the community.
+We generally have 80-90 children in care on any given day.
+In fiscal year 2017 we served 314 children and their families.